mikBFH/SketchAI/README.md

 ## Weekend Sprint: October 19-20, 2024

 This weekend, I am focusing on setting up the project and planning the core drawing functionality of the app.
-Here's are the initial aims to accomplish:
+Here is the initial aim to accomplish:

 - [ ] Create basic UI layout - Have the canvas, undo, redos and Apple pencil working etc

 ## Project Timeline